code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 # Model

-First a `User` class is defined which models some basic information on a user.
+First, a `User` class is defined which models some basic information on a user.

 ``` java
 package com.codenotfound.primefaces.model;